 In the final stanza, Larkin makes use of anaphora.
 The stanza begins with “Never” at the start of the first two lines.
 He notes that “Never” will the innocence of this photo return to the world again.
 We have learned the truth about human nature and can’t go back.
 The world cannot go back to the gardens of pre-war times.
 They are confined to the new world of battlefields and death.
 The marriages of the past were longer lasting.
-There was less divorce and both parties survived for longer.
+There were fewer divorces, and both parties survived for longer.
 Now, that is no longer the case.

 The poem ends with the repetition of the line “Never such innocence.”